ngeor/kamino/README.md

 - Clone the repository
 - Use `mvn install` to have the archetype available locally

 To test it, generate a dummy app.
-The command is the same as above, but:

-- use `1.0-SNAPSHOT` as the archetype version
-- also pass `-DarchetypeCatalog=local` to make sure it's not using the internet
+The command is the same as above, but pass `-DarchetypeCatalog=local` to make sure it's not using the internet

-## Travis CD for archetype
+## Travis CI for archetype

-CI/CD is performed via a shell script (`travis/build.sh`).
+CI is performed via a shell script (`travis/build.sh`).

 - GPG keys are decrypted and imported from `keys.asc`.
 This is needed for signing artifacts before publishing them to the central maven repository.
 Environment variables: `GPG_KEY` and `GPG_PASSPHRASE`.
-- The pom.xml's version is set to `1.0.TRAVIS_BUILD_NUMBER`
 - The project is installed locally
 - To test the archetype, a small app is generated out of it and the app is tested
-- If we're on the master branch, we deploy to the central maven repository
 - GPG keys are deleted

+Deployment happens by tagging.
+Make sure the `pom.xml` is updated to match the tag!